joomla-x/joomla-content-elements/docs/Headline.md

 Get the text for the headline.

 ```php
 $text = $headline->get( 'text' );
 ```

 #### Level

 Get the level of the headline.
-By default, the level is auto-detected depending on nesting. starting with 1.

 ```php
 $level = $headline->get( 'level' [, $default ] );